New and used

 the same or lower than prices charged in retail stores or on eBay, and the shipping charges are reasonable.
 At

 various times the Ty online store features free shipping.
-In the past there were several Ty store
+In the past the Ty

-exclusive beanies not available anywhere else.
+were not available from any other source.
 We are always on the lookout for any Ty online exclusives.

 - Closeout merchandise stores like Tuesday Morning.
 We found several retired Beanie